Understanding the Timeline: How Long Does a Divorce Take?

 Trial and Finalization

 When settlements fail, a case moves to trial.
 Scheduling depends on court availability, often extending from several months to over a year.
-Trial concludes with the judge issuing a final judgment, legally dissolving the marriage.
+The trial concludes with the judge issuing a final judgment, legally dissolving the marriage.
 Finalization includes the completion of post-trial motions and the handling of any appeals, finalizing the divorce timeline.

 Ways to Expedite the Divorce Process